How to Choose your Midwife or OB in LA: A Doula’s Guide to Finding Your Best Birth Team

 Certified Nurse Midwives (CNMs)

 CNMs are registered nurses with graduate-level midwifery training.
 They attend births in hospitals and birth centers.
-CNMs specialize in physiologic birth, informed consent, and a personalized approach to care.
+CNMs specialize in physiologic birth, informed consent, and vaginal births.
 They typically spend more time with patients during prenatal visits and labor.

-CNMs absolutely support epidural use when desired.
+CNMs in hospitals absolutely support epidural use when desired.
 Choosing a hospital-based midwife does not mean committing to an unmedicated birth.

 Learn more about the midwifery model of care: